Agenda, decisions and minutes

 The Leader of the Council and Lead Member for Governance and Communications, Cllr Bill Revans, reminded Members of the need for a structured debate and invited comments from other Members present, questions and points raised included: the comments and discussion from the Scrutiny Committee – Climate and Place held 20 September 2023: including consultation with the local community and the statutory requirements for notification on planning applications, the use of site notices and adjudicate neighbour notifications, an all Member briefing request – planning application process including notification and consultation (specifically neighbour and community), and small applications and use of website notifications; the scale of development and the effect on the area; the minimum statutory requirements of an SCI and the document presented; the role of a Unitary Councillor, particularly in a rural area; Parish, Town and City Councils engagement, consultation on planning applications and the closer alignment for improved understanding; and the constitutional review work for community involvement in planning.

-Local Development Scheme pdf icon PDF 3 MB
+Local Development Scheme PDF 3 MB To consider the report.

 Additional documents: